gazebosim/gz-sim/examples/plugin/gui_system_plugin/README.md

 This example shows how to create a GUI system plugin.

-Gazebo supports any kind of `gz-gui` plugin (`gz::gui::Plugin`).
-However, `gz-sim` GUISystem plugins (`gz::sim::GuiSystem`) are a special type of GUI plugin, which also have access to entity and component updates coming from the server.
+Gazebo supports any kind of GUI plugin
+(`gz-gui` library: `gz::gui::Plugin`).
+However, GuiSystem plugins (`gz-sim` library: `gz::sim::GuiSystem`) are a special type of GUI plugin, which also have access to entity and component updates coming from the server.

 See `GuiSystemPluginPlugin.hh` for more information.